dbpedia/databus-maven-plugin/dbpedia/wikidata/mappingbased-properties-reified/mappingbased-properties-reified.md

 # Wikidata Mappingbased Properties Reified
-Mappingbased Property triples given an identifier and split into 4 seperate triples so additional data can be added.
+Mappingbased property triples given an identifier and split into 4 seperate triples so additional data can be added.

-reification of everything
+Uses RDF reification of everything in the other two mappingbased artifacts.
-qualifiers adds the qualifiers from wikidata to the reification
+Qualifiers adds the qualifiers from wikidata to the reification.